mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 ##### Behavior

 - Anonymous flex items will not be constructed from non-wrapped text.
-- No automatic minimum-sizing of flex items.
-Generally, RmlUi does not have the 'min-content' size concept.
+- [Automatic minimum size](https://drafts.csswg.org/css-flexbox/#min-size-auto) of flex items is only applied when they have no definite size, and only in column mode.
 - Baseline alignment is only approximate.
-- Aspect ratio of elements are never used to determine their size.
 - Stretched items are not [reformatted](https://www.w3.org/TR/css-flexbox-1/#algo-stretch).

 ##### Properties and values